apache/samza/docs/learn/tutorials/versioned/samza-async-user-guide.md

 task.max.concurrency=4
 {% endhighlight %}

-**NOTE:** In case of AsyncStreamTask, processAsync() is still invoked in the order of the message arrivals, but the completion can go out of order.
-In case of StreamTask and StreamApplication with concurrency, process() can run out-of-order since they are dispatched to a thread pool.
+**NOTE:** In case of AsyncStreamTask, processAsync() is still invoked in the order of the message arrivals, but the completion can happen out of order.
+In case of StreamTask and High level API applications with task.max.concurrency &gt; 1, delivery can be out-of-order.
 This option should **NOT** be used when strict ordering of the output is required.

 ### Guaranteed Semantics